-- defining and describing the scope of the Use Cases, either broad or narrow; - identifying particular business Domains and understanding the roles played by all participants and systems within the Domains in relation to privacy policies; - identifying the data flows and Touch Points for all personal information within a Domain or Domains: - specifying various Privacy Controls; - identifying the Domains through which PI flows and which require the implementation of Privacy Controls; - mapping Domains to the Services and Functions and then to technical and procedural Mechanisms; - performing risk and compliance assessments; - documenting the PMA for future iterations of this application of the PMRM, for reuse in other applications of the PMRM, and, potentially, to inform a Privacy Architecture.

-The specification defines a set of Services and Functions deemed necessary to implement the management and compliance of detailed privacy policies and Privacy Controls within a particular Use Case.
-The Services are sets of Functions, which form an organizing foundation to facilitate the application of the model and to support the identification of the specific Mechanisms, which will implement them.
-They may optionally be incorporated in a broader Privacy Architecture.

-The set of operational Services (Agreement, Usage, Validation, Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below and in the Glossary in section 9.2.

-The core of this specification is expressed in three major sections: Section 2, "Develop Use Case Description and High-Level Privacy Analysis," Section 3, "Develop Detailed Privacy Analysis," and Section 4, "Identify Services and Functions Necessary to Support Privacy Controls."
-The detailed analysis is informed by the general findings associated with the high level analysis.
-However, it is much more granular and requires documentation and development of a Use Case which clearly expresses the complete application and/or business environment within which personal information is collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed.
+- defining and describing the scope of the Use Cases, either broad or narrow; - identifying particular business Domains and understanding the roles played by all participants and systems within the Domains in relation to privacy policies; - identifying the data flows and Touch Points for all personal information within a Domain or Domains; - specifying various Privacy Controls; - identifying the Domains through which PI flows and which require the implementation of Privacy Controls; - mapping Domains to the Services and Functions and then to technical and procedural Mechanisms; - 195 performing risk and compliance assessments; - documenting the PMA for future iterations of this application of the PMRM, for reuse in other applications of the PMRM, and, potentially, to inform a Privacy Architecture. - 198 The specification defines a set of Services and Functions deemed necessary to implement the - 199 management and compliance of detailed privacy policies and Privacy Controls within a particular Use - 200 Case.
+The Services are sets of Functions, which form an organizing foundation to facilitate the - application of the model and to support the identification of the specific Mechanisms, which will implement - them.
+They may optionally be incorporated in a broader Privacy Architecture. - The set of operational Services (Agreement, Usage, Validation, Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below and in the Glossary in section 9.2. - The core of this specification is expressed in three major sections: Section 2, "Develop Use Case Description and High-Level Privacy Analysis," Section 3, "Develop Detailed Privacy Analysis," and Section 4, "Identify Services and Functions Necessary to Support Privacy Controls."
+The detailed analysis - is informed by the general findings associated with the high level analysis.
+However, it is much more - 208 Is informed by the general indings associated with the high level analysis.
+However, it is much more 209 granular and requires documentation and development of a Use Case which clearly expresses the - 209 granular and requires documentation and development of a Ose Case which clearly expresses the 210 complete application and/or business environment within which personal information is collected, stored, - 210 complete application and/or business environment within which personal information is collected, stored.